robcarver17/pysystemtrade/docs/userguide.md

 TradingRule(("systems.provided.futures_chapter15.rules.ewmac", ['rawdata.get_daily_prices','data.get_raw_price'], dict(Lfast=3, Lslow=12)))
 ```

-Or with a dict.
+You can also specify rules with a dict.
 If using a dict keywords can be omitted (but not `function`).

 ```python
 TradingRule(dict(function="systems.provided.futures_chapter15.rules.ewmac", data=['rawdata.get_daily_prices','data.get_raw_price']))